 The dialogue was also pretty hammy and stilted, which in conjunction with the stereotypes at play and overly fatty storylines made for one hell of an uncomfortable melange for far too much of the overall runtime.

 They also, in my mind, wasted a good premise.
 When science fiction is good, and I mean really good, it often asks questions about the human condition, using extrapolations of current trends and out-there ideas to examine rather timeless themes.
 With something cyberpunk, I imagine stories about looking at the ramifications of a post-singularity society, how technology can be used as a tool of the oppressors and the oppressed, etc. When I think of good cyberpunk, I think of properties like Blade Runner, Ghost in the Shell, The Matrix, and other stories akin to those.
-For the most part, Spicy City doesn’t concern itself with that.
+Spicy City doesn’t concern itself with that.

 To be fair, there are two episodes, Love Is a Download and Sex Drive, that address cyberpunk themes with something close to interest.
 Otherwise, the show isn’t all that concerned with examining these topics and themes.
 Hell, a lot of the time they don’t even use the setting to set up interesting scenarios.
-Sometimes they play a role, like the cloning storyline in Tears of a Clone, but never move beyond the point of window dressing; in other words, they didn’t need to be cyberpunk.
+Sometimes they play a role, like the cloning storyline in Tears of a Clone, but never move beyond the point of window dressing.
+In other words, they didn’t need to be cyberpunk.

 If anything, Bakshi’s crew is more interested in the aesthetics of cyberpunk than any kind of subtext.
-I mean it looks and feels like noir styled cyberpunk; corruption is present at all levels of society, technology is used nefariously, and the attitudes of the people are expressly nihilistic.
+I mean it looks and feels like noir styled cyberpunk.
+Corruption is present at all levels of society, technology is used nefariously, and the attitudes of the people are expressly nihilistic.
 That said, I don’t think Spicy City even wants to be cyberpunk.
 Hell, maybe it would have been better as just a straightforward noir anthology, but I’m doubting that based on what I saw.

 To be fair, the show advertises itself as having a “seamy side”.
 That said, a lot of the seamier aspects don’t translate due to a lot of very ugly implications.
 More than once (as in multiple episodes), unconscious women are caressed and fondled.
 There are also instances of women essentially being assaulted, only for them to fall for their assaulters.
 All of this is played up for sex appeal.

 Let me also put it this way.
 If you were to show me any random episode of Spicy City, I would be able to peg it as a Bakshi production.
-Just the animation styles, like the character models and the world creation, would be enough.
-It’s not top of the line Bakshi though.
+Just the animation styles, the character models, and the world creation would be enough.
+It’s not top-of-the-line Bakshi though.
 It feels cheaper, rougher around the edges.